ieeeupsb/no-bs-guide-to-java/README.md

-# No Bulshit Guide to Java
+# No BS Guide to Java
 A top to bottom look at the Java programming language.